vonoelv/bookmate-test-project/README.md

   <img src="images/screens/AllureTestOpsFinishedRunClickStop.png" alt="AllureTestOpsFinishedRunClickStop" width="1250">
 </p>

-> After that all these test-cases(names, steps, tags etc) will be updated according to the recent code changes.
+> After that all these test-cases(names, steps, tags etc.) will be updated according to the recent code changes.

 [Back to the table of contents ⬆](#TableOfContents)

 ## <a name="Dashboards">Dashboards</a>
-Automation trends charts, distribution tests by some different parameters etc:
+Automation trends charts, distribution tests by some different parameters etc.:
 <p align="center">
   <img src="images/screens/AllureTestOpsDashboardsOverview.png" alt="AllureTestOpsDashboardsOverview" width="1050">
 </p>